kvnptl/practice_git/README.md

 example: `git checkout origin/main`

-- This command will create a new branch that is a copy of the remote branch and you can review the changes that you fetched from the remote repository
+- This command will create a new branch that is a copy of the remote branch, and you can review the changes that you fetched from the remote repository
 - Note that you are on the detached HEAD state

-90. If you are ok with the changes that you fetched from the remote repository, you can merge them to the local repository but before that switch back to the new branch that you created before:
+90. If you are ok with the changes that you fetched from the remote repository, you can merge them to the local repository, but before that, switch back to the new branch that you created before:

 ```bash
 git checkout <branch-name>